YOU CAN MAKE A POSITIVE ENVIRONMENTAL IMPACT EVEN WHEN CLEANING YOUR HOME – DIY HOME CLEANING SOLUTIONS

 This recipe by Megan Parity is great.
 The fabulous news about these disinfectant wipes is that they are reusable.
-You use them, wash them and they are ready for use again.
+You use them, wash them, and they are ready for use again.
 What a fantastic way of saving the environment and your own money!

 You need an empty container to hold all the wipes in.
-Then have from fifteen to twenty squares of cloth, like old dish towels, or T-shirts.
+Then have from fifteen to twenty squares of cloth, like old dish towels or T-shirts.
 Put these squares in the container and then mix up the homemade recipe in a bowl.
-Combine one cup of water, a quarter of a cup of vinegar, eight drops each of tea tree oil, eucalyptus essential oil, and lemon essential oil together.
+Combine one cup of water, a quarter of a cup of vinegar, and eight drops each of tea tree oil, eucalyptus essential oil, and lemon essential oil together.
 Pour this mixture over the clothes and use them as needed.

 You need vinegar, baking soda, and hot water to take care of your slow drains.
 First, pour in a full pot of boiling hot water.
 Then add half a cup of baking soda and let it stand for a few minutes.
 Next, add one cup of vinegar and one cup of very hot water down the drain and cover it if you own a drain plug.
 Now let this compound work for about ten minutes and end by pouring more boiling water down the drain.

 You might have to do this one more time, but it does work and has no caustic smells.

 Mix three cups of water with one cup of 3% hydrogen peroxide.
 Combine them in a 32-ounce or 946 ml glass jar.
 Add in six to ten drops of your favourite essential oil.
 Make sure you fasten the lid on securely and put it with your cleaning products.
 This is now your bleach alternative.

 **There are a number of recipes to make a Toilet Bowl Cleaner, but this one is the simplest formula.
 Lemonade Kool-Aid!
 Well, it can be any flavour, but the lemonade was the most recommended.